wp-plugins/cleantalk-spam-protect/readme.txt

 Filers spam bots on registrations forms WordPress, BuddyPress, bbPress, S2Member, WooCommerce and any other registrations plugins.

-= Protection against contact form spam messages  =
-The plugin is tested and ready to protect against spam emails via Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any themes/custom contact forms.
+= Protection against contact form spam messages  = Plugin is tested and ready to protect against spam emails via Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any themes/custom contact forms.

+= WooCommerce spam filter =
+Anti-spam by CleanTalk filters spam bots registrations and spam reviews for WooCommerce.
+Plugin is fully compatible with WooCommerce 2.1 and upper.

+= Spam filter for themes contact forms =
+Plugin blocks spam emails via any themes (built-in) contact forms.
+With AJAX forms plugin silent (without any error nonice on WordPress frontend) filters spam emails.

 = Other spam filters =
-* WooCommerce review form.
 * WordPress Landing Pages.
 * Any WordPress form (option 'Custom contact forms').

 = Compatible with WordPress cache plugins =
-* W3 Total Cache, Quick Cache, WP Fastest Cache, Hyper Cache, WP Super cache
+* W3 Total Cache, Quick Cache, WP Fastest Cache, Hyper Cache, WP Super cache and any other cache plugins.

 = Check existing comments for spam =
-With the help of anti-spam CleanTalk you can check existing comments, to find and quickly delete spam comments.
+With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam comments.
 For use this function, go to WP Console->Comments->Find spam comments.

-= Cloud anti-spam for WordPress.
-CAPTCHA less, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks =
-Spam is one of the most irritating factors.
-Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
-CleanTalk prevents spam and automatically blocks it.
-You'll be surprised of effective protection against spam.

 = Anti-spam plugin info =
 CleanTalk is an anti-spam solution **all in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
 You don't need to install separate anti-spam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.